-- The Designated teacher for Child Protection will hear complaints from parents / students regarding physical intervention.
-The designated teacher will keep records.
-If the complaint is against the Designated teacher for Child Protection the Deputy Head Teacher responsible for complaints will investigate the complaint. - The Headteacher will be informed of the complaint. - If a complaint has been made that is not deemed trivial and is an allegation of excessive or inappropriate use of force then the Local Authority Safeguarding Team will be informed. - The complaint and the result of the investigation will be reported to school governors.
+- The DSL will hear complaints from parents / students regarding physical intervention.
+The DSL will keep records.
+If the complaint is against the DSL the Deputy Head Teacher responsible for complaints will investigate the complaint. - The Headteacher will be informed of the complaint. - If a complaint has been made that is not deemed trivial and is an allegation of excessive or inappropriate use of force then the Local Authority Safeguarding Team will be informed. - The complaint and the result of the investigation will be reported to school governors.